Dual structures on Coxeter and Artin groups of rank three: Discrete Morse theory for the rank-three case

 Fix any point $p_0 \in \ell$ and consider the semi-open segment $I \subseteq \ell$ between $p_0$ (included) and $w(p_0)$ (excluded).
 Then $I$ is a fundamental domain for the action of $\Z = \< w \>$ on $\ell$.
 Recall from \Cref{defxi} that the function $\xi$ assigns to every reflection $r$ the point $\xi(r)$ on the Coxeter axis that is closest to $\Fix(r)$.

 \begin{definition} A translation $t \in [1,w]$ is \emph{special} if its left complement $r$ satisfies $\xi(r) \in I$. \end{definition}

-We could equivalently define a translation to be special if its \emph{right} complement $r$ satisfies $\xi(r) \in I$, or if the translation axis of $t$ intersects $\ell$ in a point of $I$ (to obtain the same set of special translations, we would need to change $I$ accordingly).
+We could alternatively define a translation to be special if its \emph{right} complement $r$ satisfies $\xi(r) \in I$, or if the translation axis of $t$ intersects $\ell$ in a point of $I$.
+All these definitions are equivalent up to changing the point $p_0 \in \ell$ in the definition of $I$.

 \begin{remark} By construction, for every translation $t \in [1,w]$, there is exactly one $j\in \Z$ such that the translation $\varphi^j(t)$ is special.
 Therefore, every fiber component of type (iii) contains exactly one simplex $[t]$ such that $t$ is a special translation.
 For the same reason, every component of type (v) contains exactly three simplices of the form $[r_i | r_{i+1}]$ such that $r_i r_{i+1}$ is a special translation. \end{remark}